xkisxk/tp/docs/DeveloperGuide.md

 ### `EditCardCommand`

 ![](assets/editCardCommandSeqDiagram.png)

-The 'EditCardCommand' allows the changing of the content of the `FlashCard`.
+The `EditCardCommand` allows the changing of the content of the `FlashCard`.
 The user can decide to change either the `front` or `back` attributes of the `FlashCard`object, which represents the front and back side of the card.

 By entering the edit command in the `InnerParser` class, an `EditCardCommand` object is created and its constructor is